opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

 and HTML canvas element to implement this.
 Let's capture a video from the camera(built-in or a usb), convert it into grayscale video and display it.

-To capture a video, you need to add some HTML elements to the web page.
+To capture a video, you need to add some HTML elements to the web page:
 - a &lt;video&gt; to display video from camera directly
 - a &lt;canvas&gt; to transfer video to canvas ImageData frame-by-frame
 - another &lt;canvas&gt; to display the video OpenCV.js gets